HIDDA/forecasting/README.md

-Alternatively, to install **HIDDA.forecasting** from the current sources, building the [vignettes](https://HIDDA.github.io/forecasting/articles/) on your machine, you can use:
+Alternatively, to install **HIDDA.forecasting** from the current sources, building the [vignettes](https://HIDDA.github.io/forecasting/articles/) on your machine, you could use:

 ```r
 # install.packages("devtools")